 }

-Start and Enable MongoDB Service
+Start and enable the MongoDB service

 sudo systemctl start mongod